 3. Follow up and follow through

-Even if the call didn’t result in a sale, make sure to take note of the conversation.
+Even if the call didn’t result in a sale, make sure to take notes from the conversation.
 This will help you with future calls with other potential clients, as it can give you more context about their needs.

-At this point, you should have all the information you need to assess how viable they are as clients and whether or not your offerings match well with theirs — even if that means being honest enough to tell them that what they want isn’t something your company delivers.
+At this point, you should have all the information you need to assess how viable they are as a client and whether or not your offerings match well with their needs—even if that means being honest enough to tell them that what they want isn’t something your company delivers.
 Be polite but firm.
-Prioritize value-based solutions over short-term wins so both parties benefit long-term.
+Prioritize value-based solutions over short-term wins so both parties benefit over the long term.

 5. Leverage technology to maximize efficiency

-If you’re making sales discovery calls with potential clients, it pays off to invest in the right tools.
-With modern customer relationship management (CRM) and sales automation systems, for example, you can quickly get a full picture of each lead before committing any calls — including previous interactions and notes from other emails or chats.
+If you’re making sales discovery calls with potential clients, it pays to invest in the right tools.
+With modern customer relationship management (CRM) and sales automation systems, for example, you can quickly get a full picture of each lead before committing to any calls—including previous interactions and notes from emails or chats.

-This helps build trust since they know that you’re taking the conversations seriously while helping you stay organized and save time.
-Tools like these can significantly impact your prep work and considerably aid in the call itself because of how much background information you have.
+This helps build trust since they know that you’re taking the conversations seriously while helping you stay organized and saving time.
+Tools like these can significantly impact your prep work and considerably aid with the call itself because of how much background information you have.

-The tools you have on hand can make or break a discovery call the same way they could bolster or hinder an entire sales process.
+The tools you have on hand can make or break a discovery call in the same way that they can bolster or hinder the entire sales process.

 Supercharge your sales discovery calls with HoneyBook